gnsworks/checkcle/SECURITY.md

 ## 🔍 Security Practices

-This project adheres to the following practices to enhance security:
+CheckCle follows these practices to improve overall security:

-- 🔎 Regular vulnerability checks using `npm audit`
+- 🔎 Regular vulnerability scanning (npm audit for JavaScript dependencies, govulncheck for Go modules)
-- ⛓️ Dependency pinning via `package-lock.json`
+- ⛓️ Dependency pinning (package-lock.json and Go modules)
-- ✅ Type-safe code using `TypeScript`
+- ✅ Type-safe code in TypeScript and memory-safe design in Go
-- 🧪 Continuous testing and CI
+- 🧪 Continuous testing and CI pipelines
 - 🔐 No data is stored or transmitted unless explicitly configured by the user
-- 🧑‍💻 All contributions are reviewed before being merged
+- 🧑‍💻 All code contributions are reviewed before merging

 ---

 ## ⚠️ Known Security Limitations

-- `checkcle` makes outbound HTTPS requests to check certificate details — avoid running in untrusted or high-risk environments without proper network policies.
+- Outbound HTTPS requests: CheckCle agents perform outbound HTTPS connections to send metric data to the backend server.
+Avoid deploying in untrusted or high-risk environments without appropriate network policies and monitoring.
-- Output may contain certificate metadata (e.g., CN, SANs, expiry dates) — avoid exposing this to public logs unless sanitized.
 - The data may be lost upon system restarts or crashes.
-Always ensure that backup and recovery mechanisms are in place in production environments.
+Always ensure that backup (pb_data) and recovery mechanisms are in place in production environments.

 ---